Academia-DB/MIT_Bootcamp_Files/Week_15/ATM_Remade/README.md

 Week 15 ATM

 <h2>Description</h2>
+Quick working atm for browser
-I added a history check, disabled the button, reset state and input box
+I added a history, disabled the submit button when there is no value, reset state and input box